 Dr. Karen McCormick

 I grew up in a Navy family.
-My dad served our country for 30 years and retired as a Rear Admiral.
+My dad served our country for 30 years as a fighter pilot and retired as a Rear Admiral.
 My family moved regularly throughout my childhood exposing me to the beautiful diversity that gives such strength to our country.
 I have carried this experience into a life of service to others.
 I know that respect for others, integrity in your word and compassion are essential values worth amplifying and sharing.

 After attending the University of Florida, where I earned a Bachelor’s in Agriculture and a Doctor of Veterinary Medicine, I practiced veterinary medicine for more than 33 years.
 I ran my own successful small business in Boulder County serving the community with excellence in veterinary care over 16 years.
 I am a problem solver at heart with a deep desire to help others.

 I was honored to be a volunteer English language teacher for the immigrant community through Intercambio in Longmont for 3 years.
-This experience demonstrated in tangible terms the incredible value of growing our country’s strength through safe and compassionate immigration policies.
+This experience demonstrated in very tangible terms the incredible value of growing our country’s strength through safe and compassionate immigration policies.
 The current Federal Government’s approach to abducting our neighbors through unlawful and frightening means must be called out and stopped.
 Instilling fear into community hurts every single individual and undermines the foundation of our democracy.

 As a board member of two non-profit organizations dedicated to promoting animal health and welfare worldwide, I worked to improve the lives of all animals, including pets, wildlife, endangered species and working animals.
 I served as a communications coach, training veterinary students at Colorado’s premier veterinary teaching hospital at CSU.
 Caring for animals and their people has been my lifelong profession and I bring that experience to governance.